AGRINFO AGRINFO logo

 Disclaimer: Under no circumstances shall COLEAD be liable for any loss, damage, liability or expense incurred or suffered that is claimed to have resulted from the use of information available on this website or any link to external sites.
 The use of the website is at the user’s sole risk and responsibility.
 This information platform was created and maintained with the financial support of the European Union.
 Its contents do not, however, reflect the views of the European Union.

-EU sets MRLs for oxathiapiprolin on radish leaves and blueberries
+EU sets MRLs for oxathiapiprolin on avocados and certain berries in line with Codex standards

 What is changing and why?